These roles support the governance and operation of the Association. These roles are often appointed by the NODA president.

 - Coordinate additional educational initiatives that will enhance the conference experience of attendees

-- Coordinate opening and closing of the Conference.
+- Coordinate opening and closing of the Conference. (including but not limited to creating script, keynote remarks, etc.)

 Communications & Technology